Division of Capricornia

-The Division of Capricornia is an Australian Electoral Division in Queensland.
+The Division of Capricornia is an Australian electoral division in the state of Queensland.
+It comprises the city of Rockhampton and stretches along the Pacific coast until the southwestern outer suburbs of Mackay.

 Capricornia is a traditionally a Labor-voting electorate, having been Labor-held for 72 years of the 100 years since 1922.
 However, Capricornia has recently trended towards the Coalition since 2013.
-This political realignment was particularly noticeable at the 2019 Australian federal election as blue-collar but highly paid mining workers deserted Labor for Pauline Hanson's One Nation and the Coalition.
-Similar voting trends can be found in the nearby electorates of Flynn, Dawson, and Herbert.
+This political realignment was particularly noticeable at the 2019 federal election as blue-collar but highly paid mining workers deserted Labor for Pauline Hanson's One Nation and the Coalition.
+Similar voting trends can be found in the nearby electorates of Flynn and Dawson, as well as in Leichhardt.

-The current MP is Michelle Landry, a member of the Liberal National Party of Queensland.
+Since 2013, its MP has been Michelle Landry of the National Party.

 Geography

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

+The Division of Capricornia includes the city of Rockhampton, as well as neighbouring towns such as Yeppoon and Emu Park.